This post was originally written February 5, 2010…

 However, the NIV has come in very handy to me personally in understanding the Bible, as well as in explaining it to others.
 It lacks the rhythm of the KJV, yet my brain has memorized huge portions of Scripture in the NIV without any trouble.

-On the other hand, I personally think the NKJV is one of the most accurate translations available, so I use it often in studying.
+On the other hand, I personally think the NKJV is one of the most accurate translations available, so this is now my English Bible of choice and the one I use most for reading and studying.

 So which to use?
 I think this is a personal decision.
 I doubt you’ll mess up your children too badly whichever you decide. 🙂